DontSlipOnDirt/NL2Vis/README.md

 ## 🙌Introduction

-HI!
+Hi!
 This is the official repository for the paper ["nvAgent: Automated Visualization from Natural Language via Collaborative Agent Workflow"](https://xxxxxxxxxxxxxx).

 In this paper, we propose a novel multi-agent framework that integrates preprocessing, *Visualization Query Language* (VQL) generation, and a third stage for output validation and refinement.
 This comprehensive approach enables *nvAgent* to manage the full complexity of the NL2Vis process, ensuring accuracy and relevance at each step.